Omega Flex (NASDAQ:OFLX) versus FGI Industries (NASDAQ:FGI) Head to Head Analysis

-FGI Industries (NASDAQ:FGI – Get Rating) and Omega Flex (NASDAQ:OFLX – Get Rating) are both small-cap retail/wholesale companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their profitability, valuation, dividends, earnings, risk, analyst recommendations and institutional ownership.
+Omega Flex (NASDAQ:OFLX – Get Rating) and FGI Industries (NASDAQ:FGI – Get Rating) are both small-cap industrial products companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their profitability, institutional ownership, dividends, risk, analyst recommendations, earnings and valuation.

+34.0% of Omega Flex shares are held by institutional investors.
+Comparatively, 71.8% of FGI Industries shares are held by institutional investors.
+43.0% of Omega Flex shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This table compares FGI Industries and Omega Flex’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Omega Flex and FGI Industries’ gross revenue, earnings per share and valuation.

 |Gross Revenue